-- a.
-With respect to the vicinity of LVK, the maximum acceptable intensity of new nonresidential development, including all people (e.g., employees, customers/visitors) who may be at a particular location at any single point in time, both indoors and outdoors, shall be limited to the intensities indicated in Table 3-2.
-Nonresidential intensity criteria derive from both the intensities for "rural/suburban" and "urban" settings (as set forth in Table 9C of the Caltrans Handbook), which reflects the current environment around LVK. - b.
+a.
+With respect to the vicinity of HWD, the maximum acceptable intensity of new nonresidential development, including all people (e.g., employees, customers/visitors) who may be at a particular location at any single point in time, both indoors and outdoors, shall be limited to the intensities indicated in Table 3-2.
+Nonresidential intensity criteria derive from "urban" (heavily developed) settings (as set forth in Table 9C of the Caltrans Handbook), which reflects the current environment around HWD.

+- b.
 The compatibility of a proposed nonresidential land use shall be evaluated using the land use types listed in Table 3-2. - 1.
 The nonresidential uses are categorized primarily with respect to the typical occupancy load factor of the use measured in terms of square footage per occupant. - 2.
 Proposed development not listed in Table 3-2 shall be evaluated by comparison to a similar use on the list. - c.
-Land uses shown as "conditional" should comply with all relevant criteria applied to the particular safety zone(s) in which they are proposed, as well as the conditions listed below.

-- 1. Land uses within safety zones 2 through 5 should be clustered, to the greatest extent practical, to preserve open space as identified in Table 3-2.
-(See Policy 3.3.2.11 for clustering criteria.) - For Conditional Uses in Safety Zones 2 through 5 that are not Existing Land Uses, ALUC review is requested in an ADVISORY-ONLY capacity, even if the proposed land use is considered consistent with an adopted general or specific plan.
+Land uses shown as "conditional" should comply with all relevant criteria applied to the particular safety zone(s) in which they are proposed, as well as the conditions listed below. - 1.
+Land uses within safety zones 2 through 5 should be clustered, to the greatest extent practical, to preserve open space as identified in Table 3-2.
+(See Policy 3.3.2.10 for clustering criteria.) - For Conditional Uses in Safety Zones 2 through 6 that are not Existing Land Uses, ALUC review is requested in an ADVISORY-ONLY capacity, even if the proposed land use is considered consistent with an adopted general or specific plan.
 (See Policy 2.6.1.
 Actions Requiring ALUC Review and 2.7.3.1 Initial Review of General Plan Consistency.) - 3.
 An ALUC Advisory-Only review shall consist of the following: - i.
 Review of project by ALUC staff and Commission at the next regularly scheduled meeting.
 The purpose of the meeting is to identify any design or locational strategies that could improve the survivability of building inhabitants in the event of an aircraft collision.
 Such features may include allowing fewer people per acre (site-wide average) than what is allowed for that particular safety zone, project relocation, clustering development to preserve open space, or other features that may be identified by the applicant, jurisdiction, or ALUC. - ii.
 Local jurisdictions may make exceptions for rare, special events for which a facility is not designated and normally not used and for which extra safety precautions can be taken as appropriate. - 4.
-Conditions will be considered to be met upon the completion of project review by the ALUC, which includes an adopted resolution identifying any design features recommended for incorporation by the jurisdiction with ultimate approval authority (e.g., Planning Commission, City Council, or Special District Board). - d.
-Land uses listed as "incompatible" should not be permitted to be developed within the indicated safety zones.
+Conditions are will be considered to be met upon the completion of project review by the ALUC, which includes an adopted resolution identifying any design features recommended for incorporation by the jurisdiction with ultimate project approval authority (i.e., Planning commission, City Council, or Special District Board). - d.
+Land uses listed as "incompatible" should not be permitted to be developed within the indicated safety zones. - e.
+Though no limit is placed on the intensity of new, nonresidential uses within Safety Zones 6 and 7, exceptions to these criteria should be considered on a case-by-case basis by the ALUC when reviewing development proposals or during mandatory reviews that entail large indoor or outdoor assembly facilities.

-3.3.2.9 Land Uses of Particular Concern
+3.3.2.8 Land Uses of Particular Concern

-The land uses that pose the greatest concern are those in which the occupants have reduced mobility or are unable to respond in emergency situations.
-Children's schools, day care centers, hospitals, nursing homes, and other uses in which the majority of occupants are children, elderly, the ill or infirm, and/or handicapped shall be prohibited within Zones 1 through 5.
-Children's schools are also prohibited in Safety Zone 6.
+Land uses which pose the greatest concern are those in which the occupants have reduced effective mobility or are unable to respond in emergency situations.
+Children's schools, day care centers, hospitals, nursing homes, and other uses in which the majority of occupants are children, elderly, and/or handicapped shall be prohibited within Zones 1 through 5.